aMarCruz/react-native-text-size/README.md

 - Font weight
 - Font style
 - Font variant (iOS)
-- Letter spacing
 - Include font padding (Android)
 - Text break strategy (Android)
+- Letter spacing
 - Allow font scaling
 - Maximum width, for automatic line-break based on text-break strategy.

 The result includes:

-- The maximum width used by the text.
+- The width used by the text, with an option to calculate the real width of the largest line.
 - Height, with or without paddings.
 - The number of lines.
-- The width of the last line, useful to save space with "See more..." style labels or time stamps.
+- The width of the last line, if required, useful to save space with "See more..." style labels or time stamps.

 ...and it is practically identical to the one that React Native would send in the onLayout event using the same parameters.